 Whether you’re writing your own content or hiring a copywriter, your content should be active not passive.
 Keep some of these active verbs in your toolbox and you’ll have a head start:

 Which words are you using?
-Let me know.
-I’d love to hear what works for you.
+Let me know because I’d love to hear what works for you.